k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 ### TDM_LU_TYPE_REL_TAR_EID

-This table holds the link between the parent-child **target IDs**.
+This table holds the link between the **parent-child target IDs**.
 The relationship is maintained per target environment.
 The table is used to [build a list of entities of child LUs](/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md#children-lus) when executing a delete or [Data Flux](/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md) load task.

 #### Which Process Populates the TDM_LU_TYPE_REL_TAR_EID?

 The TDM_LU_TYPE_REL_TAR_EID is populated by the sync of the parent LU which populates the related child IDs on each parent entity before deleting the parent entity from the target environment.
 The **fnEnrichmentChildLink** enrichment function is attached to the root table of each parent LU and populates the TDM_LU_TYPE_REL_TAR_EID table only if the TDM task deletes entities from the target environment.
-The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation and run on the parent LU to get the target child IDs of each parent LUI.
+The SQL queries are populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation and are run on the parent LU to get the target child IDs of each parent LUI.

 Click for more information about the [TDM task operation modes](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#operation-mode).